wa1YanLeung/e-commerce/README.md

-# eCommerce project in React.js
+# E-commerce project in React.js

-## An eCommerce website from scratch
+## An E-commerce website from scratch

 https://ecommerce21.netlify.app/